matteocontrini/locuspocusbot/README.md

 ## Running for development

-Make sure that you have the .NET Core 2.2 SDK and runtime installed on your system.
+Choose one of the following methods:

 ### Visual Studio

+Requirements:

+- .NET Core 2.2 SDK is installed
+- MySQL is running on the host and port specified in the `appsettings.json` file
-Make sure that the `LocusPocusBot/bin/Debug/netcoreapp2.2` directory contains the `appsettings.json` file.
+- The `LocusPocusBot/bin/Debug/netcoreapp2.2` directory contains the `appsettings.json` file

 Run with the nice green button.

 ### dotnet CLI

+Requirements:

+- .NET Core 2.2 SDK is installed
+- MySQL is running on the host and port specified in the `appsettings.json` file
-Make sure that the `LocusPocusBot` directory contains the `appsettings.json` file.
+- The `LocusPocusBot` directory contains the `appsettings.json` file

 Run with the dotnet CLI by executing: